 In fact, I've actually tried climbing Mt.
 Fuji myself.
 At the time, I felt I had enough physical strength to compete in a full marathon.
 However, after just a short while of climbing, I was already sweaty and feeling nervous.
 I realized that I needed a considerable amount of physical strength if I wanted to climb Mt.
 Fuji.

 "To be honest, it's hard to know exactly how much physical strength you will need to get to the summit.
-But in order to climb, the most important thing is to make sure you don't get altitude sickness.
+But to climb, the most important thing is to make sure you don't get altitude sickness.
 That is why we guide everyone at the same pace."

 Mr. Ota also actively guides mountain climbing for children and the elderly who may not be as physically fit.

-"The reason we focus on providing guidance for children and the elderly is because by teaching them tips and tricks that will make it easier for them, the more likely they will be to try climbing.
+"The reason we focus on providing guidance for children and the elderly is that by teaching them tips and tricks that will make it easier for them, the more likely they will be to try climbing.
 Even those who may have given up on themselves when it comes to climbing will be able to say that they have learned how to do it properly."

 "On Mt.
 Fuji, you may see people riding horses.
 However, you don't really have to think about horses at all.
-Of course, if you really want to enjoy riding, by all means do so.
+Of course, if you really want to enjoy riding, by all means, do so.
 But keep in mind that horses are only allowed up to the 7th Station."

 Should I Hire a Mountain Climbing Guide?